-In 1977, 20-year-old Colleen Stan was abducted and held prisoner in Northern California, spending most of her time in a wooden box underneath the bed he shared with his wife, Janice.
+In 1977, Cameron Hooker abducted 20-year-old Colleen Stan and held her prisoner in his Northern California home for seven years.
+Hooker predominantly kept Stan in a wooden box underneath the bed he shared with his wife, Janice.
 Initially, Hooker only released Stan from her confinement to beat her and force her to engage in intimate relations.
 After extended psychological coercion, Stan became a live-in babysitter and sex slave for the couple.
-Stan was able to survive her horrifying ordeal, and she escaped from her captor's home in 1984 and returned to her family, too terrified by the experience to report the years of abuse and assault to the police.
+Stan was able to survive her horrific ordeal and escape from Hooker in 1984 with the help of his wife.
+She returned to her family but was too terrified to report the years of abuse and assault to the police.

-She became known as the girl in the box, and her story shocked people around the world.
-Despite her story sounding like something of an urban legend, her story is true.
-The terrifying details of what happened to Stan — and the crimes of her captor Cameron Hooker — are both disturbing and fascinating.
+She became known as "the girl in the box," and her story shocked people around the world.
+The true details of what happened to Stan - and the crimes of her captors - appear almost like an urban legend.

 She Was Kidnapped By A Couple When She Was Hitchhiking

 On the morning of May 19, 1977, 20-year-old Colleen Stan decided to hitchhike from her home in Eugene, OR, to Northern California to attend a friend's birthday party.
-She spent most of the day accepting rides from various strangers, slowly making her way to her destination, when she was picked up by a young couple, Cameron Hooker, 23, and his 19-year-old wife Janice.
+She spent most of the day accepting rides from various strangers, slowly making her way to her destination, when a young couple - Cameron Hooker, 23, and his 19-year-old, wife, Janice - picked her up.

-However, just 30 minutes into the journey, the vehicle stopped in a remote area, and Cameron Hooker held a knife to Stan's throat and forced a contraption on her head that was designed to isolate her from the outside world.
+Just 30 minutes into the journey, the vehicle stopped in a remote area, and Cameron Hooker held a knife to Stan's throat.
+He then forced a contraption on her head that was designed to isolate her from the outside world.

 She Was Forced To Wear A 20-Pound Hinged Box On Her Head